abbott567/wcagify/nunjucks/README.md

 # WCAGify Nunjucks Macro

-You can use wCAGify in your Nunjucks templates using a macro and filter.
+You can use WCAGify in your Nunjucks templates using a macro and filter.
 The macro needs a `string` value to work.
 For example:

 ```javascript
 // Nunjucks code